-On Monday, 13 March at 8.45 a.m. a NGO briefing will be held in room M3.
+On Monday Morning, 12 March a NGO briefing will be held in (room and exact time tba).
 This is where information about the weeks events can be shared and NGO activities coordinated.
 Copies of the daily Journal will be available to take away and all the documents of the CND will be available for reference.
 There will also be a listing of side events for the day and of NGOs intending to make oral statement during particular agenda items.